Tien96ng/pierres-bakery/README.md

 * _None at the moment (2/26/2021)_

 ## Project Goals / Further Exploration
+- _Buy different kinds of Bread and Pastry to expand on custom classes._
+- _Add additional deals to items._
+- _Use inheritance to DRY up both classes._
+- _Use static variables._

 ## License
 _This software is licensed under the MIT license_\